jfcloutier/karma_agency/notes/agency/beliefs.md

 ## Count

-> How many relations of a given type and directionality an object has with other objects.
+> How many relations of a given type and directionality an object has with other objects in the current time frame.

 e.g. this policy was attempted twice to achieve this goal